DIACC/POC-corporate-registries/README.md

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/DIACC/POC-corporate-registries.git)

 Select the button above to deploy the web app and blockchain component on Bluemix.
+When 'deploy' is selected, it takes 5-10 minutes to complete the deployment.

 **Note:** a Bluemix ID is required and can be obtained once the button is selected.